 With one full week now behind us on this Portugal trip, we still have one more stop to make before heading home.
 And it’s a region that has been on my Bucket List for years.

-Next stop, the Algarve!
+Next stop, three days in the Algarve!